FREVA-CLINT/freva-deployment/docs/Services.md

 options:
-  -h, --help            show this help message and exit --services {web,db,solr} [{web,db,solr} ...]
+  -h, --help            show this help message and exit --domain DOMAIN       Domain name of your organisation to create a uniq identifier. (default: dkrz) --services {web,db,solr} [{web,db,solr} ...]
                         The services to be started|stopped|restarted (default: ['solr', 'db', 'web']) --user USER, -u USER  connect as this user (default: None)